 Palm Beach Equine Clinic’s internship and externship programs offer a unique experience in the practice of veterinary medicine.
+Our internship/externship/shadowing opportunities are reserved for students who are currently accepted into veterinary school and working to complete their DVM degree.

 Wellington is home to the Winter Equestrian Festival.
 This festival lasts twelve weeks and is the largest and longest-running equestrian competition in the world.
 Wellington’s highly competitive shows attract the best of dressage, hunter, and jumper riders and horses.
 Additionally, the polo season in Wellington runs from January to late April and attracts the world’s top players.
 The surrounding areas boast a wide range of western sport horses supporting veterinarians to practice in an array of disciplines.